ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

 ESMValTool is mostly used as a command line tool.
 Whenever your conda environment for ESMValTool is active, you can just run the command ``esmvaltool <options> <recipe>``.
-One of the options that must be specified is the user-config file, which is specified using the option ``-c /path/to/config-user.yaml``.
+One of the options that must be specified is the user configuration file, which is specified using the option ``-c /path/to/config-user.yaml``.
 An example recipe is available in the ESMValTool installation folder as ``examples/recipe_python.yml``: